What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 The risk management process has these five main steps:

 A risk management plan is essential to keeping a business safe and protecting assets.
-Risk management plans are a proactive and reactive process that helps organisations stay safe and thrive throughout the business life cycle.
+It’s a proactive and reactive process that helps organisations stay safe and thrive throughout the business life cycle.
 Creating a constantly updated plan to account for emerging risks is also essential.

 Risk Management Planning